CalvinDCox/ROSALIND_Problems/README.md

 ##### Objectives
 - To maintain basic coding principles and devolop sound skills in python programming.
-- See if ROSALIND has any new material that with help me expand my knowlege in bioinformatic analysis techniques
+- See if ROSALIND has any new material that will help me expand my knowlege in bioinformatic analysis techniques